Chapter 1, Ego brawl

 “This is literally a matter of life or death!” my uncle mewls.

-“This bloody bread tanner isn’t working!” he complains in a grumble.
-Even his classic moustache seems to be at work in figuring out the machine.
+“This bloody bread tanner isn’t working!” my uncle complains in a grumble – his mustache twitching up and down as he purses his lips in contemplation.
 I let out a sigh and push the lever down at the side.
+Uncle Anton looks up at me in marvel.
 “That’s genius, Amber!
 Genius!”
-Uncle Anton marvels.
 His face is too sincere for me to tell him how un-genius it really is.
-You’d never guess he’s a doctor.
-A damn doctor!
+It is to this day, a mystery to me how he’s a doctor.
+And a surgeon at that!

-I check the time and curse under my breath.
+The buzzing from the small television on the counter gets me to look over.
+As always, the news is just filled with corrupt politicians and suspicions of fraud.
+I check the time displayed on the news channel and curse under my breath.
 “I’m going to be late,” I mutter as I head to the fridge to check for leftovers that could suffice as breakfast.
-I scan and let my eyes land on some cold potatoes and fish.
-Let’s not try my luck today.
-I have the feeling I might run out of it.

 “Late for what?”
 Uncle Anton asks.